y-ra/y-ra/README.md

 - 👯 I’m looking to collaborate on:
   - anything, really!
 Just reach out to me at my email yan-rachel@outlook.com if you are looking to work together on something.
 - 🤔 I’m looking for help with:
-  - internships and/or co-ops :)
+  - internships and/or co-ops :) specifically, game software/programming, sde/swe, music design, mechE, & more.
+  - getting my foot in the door
 - 💬 Ask me about:
   - again, anything!
 I love to talk if given the opportunity.
 - 📫 How to reach me: